EladJosef/Esp8266-developer-tool/README.md

 - save: create code template with leter input in table
   - for input : used for api
   - retrun: return string for the input that type in "for"
+  - settings: used for set ssid, wifi password, port and file name

 ## Screenshots from the app